bbtestbba-source/hallway/README.md

 # hallway project

-A minimal Three.js scene that lets you send a glowing ball bouncing down a neon hallway.
-Use the sliders to tweak gravity, forward speed, and bounce factor in real time.
+A lightweight HTML canvas demo that keeps a glowing ball bouncing inside a 2D box.
+Adjust the horizontal/vertical speeds, bounce factor, and gravity to change the motion.

 ## Run locally

-No build step is required, and the bundled copy of Three.js means you don't need network access.
-For the most reliable WebGL startup (especially with module loading restrictions in some browsers), serve the folder with a simple static server—for example, `python -m http.server 8000`—and visit `http://localhost:8000`.
-If you do open `index.html` directly, make sure your browser allows loading ES modules from local files and that the `vendor` folder sits next to `index.html`.
+No build step is required—open `index.html` directly in a modern desktop browser.
+If you prefer, you can serve the folder with a simple static server, e.g. `python -m http.server 8000`, and visit `http://localhost:8000`.

-When the page loads, wait for the overlay to say the scene is ready, then click **Start simulation**.
-If the canvas stays blank, try refreshing or serving the folder from a local server.
+## Usage
+1. Load the page and click **Start simulation**.
+2. Use the sliders to tune speed, gravity, and bounce.
+Negative vertical speed tosses the ball upward on start; positive gravity pulls it back down.